dhruvakashyap73/PragyaAI/README.md

-#  🤖 Pragya: Smart Help, Anytime
+#  🤖 PragyaAI: Smart Help, Anytime
 A Smart Customer Support Chatbot for **REJAG Technologies** powered by **Flask** and **Gemini LLM**.

 ### Overview